mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 never had a chance to do, so Concept 4 seemed just the perfect time for it.
-After finding the ‘Rama Gothic C’ font which I considered the most well-designed in this category, started to test different concepts and how can I make the best out of it.
-It turned out a slideshow-style website combines colorful surfaces with typography playfulness and amazing monochrome photography with center-aligned overlay color circles, highlighting some important parts of the image.
+After finding the ‘Rama Gothic C’ font which I considered the most well-designed in this category, started to test different concepts and how can I make the best My idea quickly turned into a slideshow-style website combining colorful surfaces with typography playfulness and amazing monochrome photography with center-aligned overlay color circles, highlighting some important parts of the image.
 I will be curious to try further different concepts with the ‘Rama Gothic